10 Facts About Cocaine You Probably Did Not Already know

 Does Cocaine Cause Erectile Dysfunction?

 Cocaine is a potent dopamine agonist, and chronic cocaine abuse may result in hyperprolactinemia or a dopamine deficiency with sexual dysfunction.
 Chronic cocaine or alcohol abuse often leads to decreased libido and performance.
 In addition, acetylcholine turnover usually increases when dopamine is depleted.
-Therefore, cocaine- and alcohol-induced catecholamine depletion may activate acetylcholine, which further contributes to hyperprolactinemia and sexual dysfunction.
+Therefore, cocaine- and alcohol-induced catecholamine depletion may activate acetylcholine, further contributing to hyperprolactinemia and sexual dysfunction.
 In addition, abuse of these substances alters serotonin, acetylcholine, hormones, and other neuroendocrine functions.

 Cocaine Effects on Teeth